YonasGr/binance-p2p/README.md

-"""
-Telegram bot (Python) — Binance P2P + market data helper
+🤖 Binance P2P & Market Data Telegram Bot

+A powerful and easy-to-use Telegram bot built with Python for quick access to Binance P2P offers and real-time market data.
+This bot helps you monitor P2P rates for USDT/ETB and get instant crypto conversions and coin details without needing to open the Binance app.

-Features implemented:
+✨ Features

-- /start, /help
+The bot provides a set of simple commands to get the information you need, fast.

+/start & /help: Get a welcome message and a list of available commands.

-- /p2p_usdt_top [buy|sell] : show top P2P offers for USDT <-> ETB (default: BUY offers)
+/p2p_usdt_top [buy|sell]: Shows the top P2P offers for the USDT <-> ETB pair.
+By default, it displays BUY offers.

-- /p2p_usdt_amount <amount><unit> [buy|sell] : show top 10 offers for specific amount.
+/p2p_usdt_amount <amount><unit> [buy|sell]: Lists the top 10 P2P offers for a specific amount.

-   Examples: "/p2p_usdt_amount 5000ETB" or "/p2p_usdt_amount 50USDT sell"
+Examples: /p2p_usdt_amount 5000ETB or /p2p_usdt_amount 50USDT sell

-- /convert <from_symbol> <to_symbol> [amount]
+/convert <from_symbol> <to_symbol> [amount]: Converts one cryptocurrency to another.

-   Examples: "/convert BTC USDT 0.01" or "/convert TON SOL 10"
+Examples: /convert BTC USDT 0.01 or /convert TON SOL 10

-- /coininfo <symbol> : basic market info (price, market cap, 24h change)
+/coininfo <symbol>: Displays basic market information for a given cryptocurrency, including its current price, market cap, and 24-hour change.

-Notes:
-- P2P data is fetched from Binance P2P endpoint used by their web UI (no API key required).
-- Public market price data is fetched from Binance public REST endpoints where possible; CoinGecko is used as fallback for metadata.

-Dependencies:
+🛠️ Dependencies

+This project relies on the following Python packages:

-- python-telegram-bot (v20+)
+python-telegram-bot (v20+)

-- aiohttp
+aiohttp
-- python-dotenv (optional)

-Run:
+python-dotenv (optional, for managing environment variables)

+🚀 Setup & Usage

+Follow these simple steps to get your bot up and running.

+Install the dependencies:

-1. pip install python-telegram-bot aiohttp python-dotenv
+pip install python-telegram-bot aiohttp python-dotenv

-2. export TELEGRAM_TOKEN="<your token>"  (or create a .env file)
+Set up your Telegram Bot Token:
+Get your token from BotFather and set it as an environment variable.

+export TELEGRAM_TOKEN="<your_token>"

+Alternatively, you can create a .env file in the project's root directory with the following content:

+TELEGRAM_TOKEN="<your_token>"

+Run the bot:

-3. python telegram_binance_p2p_bot.py
+python telegram_binance_p2p_bot.py

-"""